karan-khubdikar/karan-khubdikar/README.md

 ## About Me

-I'm a passionate data scientist currently pursuing my Master's at the University of British Columbia.
+I'm a passionate data scientist with a Master of Data Science from the University of British Columbia, Vancouver, Canada.
 With a foundation in the Data Science industry for 3+ years, I'm eager to collaborate, absorb new knowledge, and make meaningful contributions to the dynamic world of data science.
 Let's explore the endless possibilities of data together!

 ## Skills